modern dining room with unique light fixtures

 Linen

 Shades made of fabric and other natural materials change the glow of your bulbs and create an inviting ambiance in your dining space.
+This type of diffusion depends on how opaque the material is.
 If you want to create a brighter light, opt for beige or white shades.
 Looking for a dim, romantic feeling?
 Choose darker shades for your dining room lighting fixtures that reflect less light.

 Metal

-Metal shades or cages tend to focus light downward and are the best choice for task and accent lighting.
-Use these subtle options for lights by the sideboard or to illuminate accent décor.
+Metal shades tend to focus light downward and are the best choice for task and accent lighting.
+Use these subtle options for dining room pendant light fixtures by the sideboard or to illuminate accent décor.
+Metallic accents also lend an industrial feel to your space, especially in natural metal colors.
+If you’d like to incorporate metals with a more subtle air to match the rest of your decor, consider elegant pieces from the Handspun Collection or Boutique Collection that utilize rust, pine, ochre, slate, and linen hues.

 Glass shades can brighten your ambient light and illuminate your entire space.
 We recommend pairing a clear glass shade with a vintage filament light bulb — like an Edison bulb.
 You can also opt for a smoky glass that provides plenty of light with a more diffused glow.